01 of 09

 We’d be remiss if we didn’t kick-off spring’s color trends with Pantone’s color of the year: Ultra Violet.
 An unapologetically vivacious shade of purple that will add pop and pizazz to any space.

 Because this hue makes such a striking impact, it’s best to pair it with more subdued, grounding colors to ensure it doesn’t overwhelm your space.
-And there might be no better complement than the cool, calming undertones of gray.Continue to 3 of 9 below.
+And there might be no better compliment than the cool, calming undertones of gray.Continue to 3 of 9 below.

 03 of 09